mk-fg/fgtk/README.rst

 Also has special ``+all`` and ``-all`` switches to enable/disable all events and prints the whole wakeup-table if ran without arguments.

+olaat
+'''''

+"one-letter-at-a-time" script to display (via gtk3/gi) a semi-transparent overlay with lines from stdin, which one can navigate up/down and left/right wrt highlighted characters.

+Useful to do any kind of letter-by-letter checks and stuff manually.

+Can also be an example code / stub for composited screen overlays with input grab.

 VM